ABN AMRO: The €480 Million AML Structural Failure

 | Primary Entity | ABN AMRO Bank N.V. |

-| The Violation | Systematic Anti-Money Laundering (AML) Failures |
+| The Violation | Systematic Anti-Money Laundering (AML) Failures (Wwft Act) |

-| The Penalty | €480,000,000 (Disgorgement + Fine) |
+| The Penalty | €300,000,000 (Fine) + €180,000,000 (Disgorgement of Profits) |

 | Key Figures | Gerrit Zalm (Former CEO), Chris Vogelzang, Joop Wijn |

-| The Mechanism | Failure in Transaction Monitoring & Client Due Diligence |
+| The Mechanism | Failure in Transaction Monitoring & High-Risk Client Offboarding |

 Introduction: The "Gatekeeper" Failure

-The Forensic Mechanics: The AML Breakdown
+The Forensic Mechanics: The Anatomy of a Compliance Blackout

 1. The CDD Blind Spot (Client Due Diligence)

-2. The 'Smurfing' Protocol (Structuring)
+2. The 'Smurfing' and Structuring Failure

-One of the most granular failures identified in the forensic audit was the bank’s inability to detect "Smurfing"—a technique where large sums of illicit cash are broken into smaller deposits to bypass the €10,000 automatic reporting threshold.
+One of the most granular failures identified was the bank’s inability to detect "Smurfing"—the practice of breaking large sums of cash into small, sub-threshold deposits.

 🔍 Forensic Indicators: The Warning Signs of Bank Fragility